Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 • Analyse your client base to work out who is likely to be in scope of MTD, and from when.

-• Consider whether any clients will be exempt, and whether an application for exemption is required (eg, digital exclusion – see Exemptions above).
-We are awaiting details of how applications should be made.
+• Consider whether any clients will be exempt, and whether an application for exemption is required (see Exemptions above).

-• Remember, the income threshold for the earliest mandation date (April 2026) will be based on 2024/25 tax returns.
-With clients’ 2023/24 tax returns now filed, consider when they would need to join MTD if the same income were declared in 2024/25.
+• Remember, the income threshold for the earliest mandation date (April 2026) is based on 2024/25 tax returns.

-• Having identified which clients are likely to be in scope and when, think about what support they will need from you as agent, and start discussing this with them.
-Some clients may deal with digital record keeping themselves, some may be comfortable filing quarterly updates but need your help filing the digital tax return, whilst others may need professional advice and support throughout the process.
-Those needing the most support might benefit from having a bookkeeper (eg to handle record keeping, and possibly quarterly updates) as well as an agent (who might take over to finalise their Income Tax position by filing the digital tax return).
+• Having identified which clients are likely to be in scope and when, think about what support they will need from you as agent, and discuss this with them.
+Some clients may deal with digital record keeping themselves, some may be comfortable filing quarterly updates but need your help filing the MTD tax return, whilst others may need professional advice and support throughout the process.
+Those needing the most support might benefit from having a bookkeeper (eg to handle record keeping, and possibly quarterly updates) as well as an agent (who might take over to finalise their Income Tax position by filing the MTD tax return).

 • Look at how clients keep records – do they use software, apps or spreadsheets already?
 Do they already have a separate bank account for their sole trade and/or rental property?
 Some simple steps taken now could pay dividends – for example, moving clients likely to be in scope of MTD away from the ‘shoebox of receipts’ method of record keeping and/or mixing business transactions in with personal ones in the same bank account.
 At a basic level, creating a simple spreadsheet for clients to complete might help move them towards digital record keeping.